Parkland 1st Grade Tree Seedling Distribution

 Each April club members meet to wrap seedlings for all of Parkland School District’s 1st graders.
 The same week, in celebration of Earth and Arbor Day, members deliver these seedlings to the elementary schools.
 They also provide a program on the importance of conservation and tree care (including a demonstration on how to plant tree seedlings) to help instill a love of gardening and care for the environment.

-May 2023 Seedling Processing
+May 2026 Tree Seedling Processing

-April 2022 Seedling Processing
+April 2025 Seedling Processing and School Presentation